 44) Star Wars: Visions

 As a first formal venture into anime, this series of “Star Wars: Visions” shorts bears a unique Japanese sensibility, which in many ways aligns with the tone and spirit of Star Wars storytelling.
 From the beginning, stories told in the Star Wars galaxy have counted Japanese mythology and the films of Akira Kurosawa among their many influences, and these new visions will further explore that cultural heritage through the unique animation style and perspective of each anime studio.
+In the second season, there’s a shift to featuring different animation studios from around the world, resulting in some very unique stories.
 If you ever fancied something a little different from the Star Wars universe, this is something worth investigating.
+A third season is also on the way.

 43) Behind The Attraction